 This practice is not biblical – the “sinner’s prayer” teaching and practice are not found in Scripture anywhere!
 Contrary to popular belief, you are neither born-again nor saved to eternal life by saying a magical set of words at one time in your life.
-This book has properly explained to you that one is born again in accordance with Scripture through belief, repentance, confession and baptism!
-At best, and I hesitate even to concede this much, the “sinner’s prayer” that you may be led to speak by your church or pastor is only a way to help you verbalize steps 1.1, 1.2, and 1.3 listed in the chapter on Accepting Christ, although nowhere does the Bible prescribe a certain set of words that must be used.
+This book has properly explained that one is born again in accordance with Scripture through belief, repentance, confession, and baptism!
+At best, and I hesitate even to concede this much, the “sinner’s prayer” that you may be led to speak by your church or pastor is only a way to help you verbalize steps 1.2-4 listed in the chapter on The Path to Eternal Life, although nowhere does the Bible prescribe a certain set of words that must be used.

 I’m all for people coming to accept Christ, but let’s do so as prescribed in Scripture, not according to the folly and particular (wrong) interpretations and rules made up by man.
-It is fantastic that the Holy Spirit is working on your heart and you are feeling called to Jesus, but please be diligent in being born again in the manner as prescribed in Scripture!
-If you thought you accepted Christ by simply saying a “sinner’s prayer” at your local church, while listening to the radio in the car, or maybe at a big convention or stadium revival event, please re-read the Accepting Christ section of this book very carefully and make sure you have truly been born again according to the instructions given in the New Testament.
+It is fantastic that the Holy Spirit is working on your heart and you are feeling called to Jesus, but please be diligent in being born again in the manner as prescribed in Scripture (and explained in this book)!
+If you thought that you accepted Christ by simply saying a “sinner’s prayer” at your local church, while listening to the radio in the car, or maybe at a big convention or stadium revival event, please re-read The New Testament Plan of Salvation section of this book very carefully and make sure you have truly been born again according to the instructions as given in Scripture.

 Christ said that there is a cost in following Him.
 It is written: